 If you take care of your machine, your chances are greatly reduced.
 However, if water is left in your machine for a long period of time without being used, the chance of mold development increases.

-Thankfully, there are ways for you to treat your sleep apnea using a CPAP machine and decreases the risk of infection.
+Thankfully, there are ways for you to treat your sleep apnea using a CPAP machine and decrease the risk of infection.

 Clean Your CPAP Machine

 Many CPAP pneumonia complications occur because of a dirty machine and filters.
 Check out your specific machine and filters on the cpap.com product’s page for detailed instructions.